Cabinet Installer Insurance

 A cabinet installer who works independently will pay less for insurance coverage than a larger business.

-It's easy to get insurance for your cabinetry business or furniture store if you have your company's information on hand.
+It's easy to get insurance for cabinet installers, cabinet-making businesses, and furniture stores if you have your company's information on hand.
 Our application will ask for basic facts about your business, such as revenue and number of employees.
 You can buy a policy online and get a certificate of insurance with Insureon in three easy steps:

 1. Fill out our free online application.